novelidea/SinaMicroBlog-iWatch/README.md

 Sina Microblog is one of the most popular social network in China.
 However, there is still no good app available for App Watch.
 Thus, I design and implement the first App for Apple Watch which has the following outstanding features:

 1. It's an app for Apple Watch that allows users to access Sina microblog via     Apple Watch;
-2. It's the **first** Apple Watch app that can refresh and load more status;
+2. It's the **FIRST** Apple Watch app that can refresh and load more blogs;
-3. It's the **first** Apple Watch app that can display shared status;
+3. It's the **FIRST** Apple Watch app that can display shared blogs;
-4. It allows users to read more detailed information about a status;
+4. It allows users to read more detailed information about a blog;
-5. It allows users to 'like' or 'share' status.
+5. It allows users to 'like' or 'share' blogs.

 ## Brief Technical Introduction
 This app is developed based on [network interface](http://open.weibo.com) provided by Sina.
 Since there's no keyboard in Apple Watch, users can just log in by their iPhone.
-Then, iPhone and Apple Watch build a network connection by [WatchConnectivity](https://developer.apple.com/library/watchos/documentation/WatchConnectivity/Reference/WatchConnectivity_framework/) and data can be transferred between the two devices.
+Then, connection is built between iPhone and Apple Watch by [WatchConnectivity](https://developer.apple.com/library/watchos/documentation/WatchConnectivity/Reference/WatchConnectivity_framework/) and data can be transferred between the two devices.

 ## To Readers